 25 Jan 2018

-The Chairman is today issuing a ‘minded to’ note in respect of six former Demonstration Squad officers.
+The Chairman is today issuing a ‘Minded to’ note (PDF, 686KB) in respect of six former Demonstration Squad officers.

 The Chairman is minded to grant anonymity in respect of the real names of HN12, HN19 and HN353.
 These three officers are not applying for restriction orders in respect of their cover names.
 The Inquiry will update its cover names table with details of these officers once the necessary pre-publication checks have been completed.